phreid/somethingBorrowed/README.md

 Our app is deployed with Heroku, and we used automatic deployment from GitHub.
 We created a Github Actions workflow that runs our project linter when a pull request is made to our production and development branches, which helps maintain a consistent style in our codebase.

 ## Above & Beyond Functionality
+### External APIs
+Our project uses two external APIs:

+1. We use the Cloudinary API for image storage, upload, and transformations.
+2. On our profile page, we use the Google Maps API to show the user a map of available neigbourhoods for their location.

 ## Next Steps
 Our main focus would be to finish the implementation of the location services by using the Google Maps API to give a more precise location for a user and allow users to search for items in the Marketplace based on more accurate proximity of other users/items.
 We would also add to the functionality of the app to create a more realistic user experience, which would include including a messaging service so users can communicate via the app rather than with personal emails.